remycrt/sqldev-docker/README.md

 # sqldev-docker
-Run SQL Developer in a Docker container
+Run SQL Developer in a Docker container on Fedora/RHEL

 ## Overview
 SQL Developer can act unpredictably if it is used with a version of Java